-Two players; two heats Heat 1: one girl Heat 2: one boy Scoring: Two points each heat Equipment: Four beanbags, four circle pins, center pin The player stands outside the circle with the beanbag, just behind the starting diagonal.
+Heat 1: one girl Heat 2: one girl Heat 3: one boy Heat 4: one boy Scoring: Two points each heat Equipment: Four beanbags, four circle pins, center pin The player stands outside the circle with the beanbag, just behind the starting diagonal.
 At starting signal, player runs around the circle, then to his/her team zone.
 Standing behind the circle line, player tosses the beanbag (either over or under hand) at the center pin.
 First player to knock down pin wins that heat.
 Players retrieve their own beanbag and go back to their own team zone outside circle and continue play until one player knocks the center pin down.
 Beanbags going outside of team zone may be retrieved.
 If a player steps across their circle line when making their throw, that throw will not count, but the player is not disqualified.
 There will be a time limit for each heat of 60 seconds.
 If no one knocks down the center pin within 60 seconds from when the heat begins, time will be called and no points will be scored for that heat.

 EVENT 4 - THREE-LEGGED RACE

-Four runners (2 laps per pair); two heats 1st heat - two girls
+1st heat - two girls 2nd heat - two boys

+Scoring: 1st place - four points each heat

-2nd heat - two boys
+2nd place - two points each heat

-Scoring: 1st place - four points each heat 2nd place - two points each heat Equipment: four circle pins, four scoring pins, and teams must furnish their own three-legged bands (available through the Awana Supply Catalog).
+Equipment: four circle pins, four scoring pins, and teams must furnish their own three-legged bands

+(available through the Awana Supply Catalog).

 Behind the team color line the coach must securely band the right ankle of one player to the left ankle of another.
 Each pair starts outside the circle, behind the starting diagonal.
 At starting signal, the two players run as a pair for two full laps around the circle.
 Players complete race by going around their circle pin towards the center, touching their scoring pin with hand(s) to finish.
 First team to touch, tip or knock down their scoring pin with his/her hand(s) wins that heat.
+The line Judges will remove three-legged bands at end of race.
 A team is disqualified for the heat if the pair knocks over a circle pin or if the ankle band comes apart.
 If any player falls to the floor, that team is not disqualified unless the pair is passed or tagged by contestants from another team.
 Tag rule applies (see General Rules "Tag Rule").
-Teams that have been tagged or passed by another team should make every effort to get away from the circle as quickly as possible so they do not cause another team to stumble.

-EVENT 5 - SPRINT RACE
+Teams that have been tagged or passed by another Dotted Line shows the path taken to the tip pin after the 2nd lap team should make every effort to get away from the circle as quickly as possible so they do not cause another team to stumble.
+EVENT 5 - SPRINT RACE 1^{st} heat - one $3^{rd}/4^{th}$ grade girl 2^{nd} heat - one $3^{rd}/4^{th}$ grade boy Scoring: 1st place - four points

-Two players; two heats (three laps each) 1st heat - one 3rd/4th grade girl 2nd heat - one 3rd/4th grade boy Scoring: 1st place - four points 2nd place - two points Equipment: four circle pins, four scoring pins.
+2nd place - two points Equipment: four circle pins, four scoring pins.

 The player stands outside the circle, just behind the starting diagonal.
 At starting signal, team player runs three entire laps around the circle, and then runs around his/her circle pin and towards the center, touching their scoring pin with hand(s) to finish.
 First player to touch, tip or knock down their scoring pin with his/her hand(s) wins that heat.
 Players who knock over a circle pin are disqualified.
 Passing Rule applies.